TV and Film Production Workers: How to Get Canadian Work Permits

-Television (TV) and film productions can bring essential personnel to Canada through the TV and Film Production Workers category.
+Canada has a booming entertainment industry.
+As such, television and film productions can bring essential personnel to Canada through the TV and Film Production Work Permit Category.

 Foreign and Canadian production companies filming in Canada can utilize this work permit category if they can demonstrate the work to be performed by the foreign national is essential to the production.

 Applicants applying for this type of work permit must provide documentation to support they meet the requirements for this category.

 This includes, but is not limited to: